LostArtefacts/TRX/README.md

 - fixed skipping credits working too fast
 - fixed not being able to close level stats with Escape
 - fixed Lara jumping forever when alt+tabbing out of the game
+- stopped the default controls from functioning when the user unbound them

 #### Statistics
 - added ability to keep timer on in inventory